vuejs/docs/src/guide/plugins.md

 ﻿# Plugins

-Plugins usually add global-level functionality to Vue.
+Plugins are self-contained code that usually add global-level functionality to Vue.
+It is either an `object` that exposes an `install()` method, or a `function`.

 There is no strictly defined scope for a plugin, but common scenarios where plugins are useful include:

 1. Add some global methods or properties, e.g. [vue-custom-element](https://github.com/karol-f/vue-custom-element).